- Game: Just Cause 4

 With such a huge open-world put in place, these types of issues were bound to turn into a regular occurrence.
 Avalanche Studios’ grand open-world ambitions are sullied by the presence of such immersion breaking errors.
 Even with those issues present, the huge island and its many climate changes all look amazing.
 Soaring through the air above the island to get a better look at its varied villages, denizens, and landmarks is always an awe-inspiring experience.

 Just Cause 4 doesn’t stray too far away from what brought it to the race in the first place.
 It wears its B-movie action flick themes on its sleeve, regularly puts you into explosive situations, and pushes you to free the people from a totalitarian force.
 Rico is still a badass and it feels amazing to test his fun unique gadget loadout against bases full of soldiers and extreme weather patterns.
 There’s a lot of fun to be had during the first few hours of fiery mayhem.

 The longer you play through it though, the more you’ll start to notice its cracks.
 The repetitive mission structure, bugs/glitches, and the lack of those fun weather moments during non-main campaign tasks are sadly noticeable.
-Just Cause 4 is rough around the edges and is one of those releases whose fun factor depletes over time.
+Just Cause 4 is a bit shoddy in some areas and is one of those releases whose fun factor depletes over time.
 It still provides a slew of entertaining moments, but not enough interesting takes on the types of themes that are starting to feel a bit played out.